+Figure 6: External entity to module interactions.

-As Figure 5 demonstrates, various combinations of using services and listening to events are possible.
-The server may both listen to events of a module, and invoke its service commands (middle module), or it may just listen to its events (left module), or just invoke its service commands (right module).
+(middle), or it may just listen to its events (left), or just invoke its service commands (right).

-Establishing the connections between the server and its associated set of protocol modules is done through the GroupManager object.
-The GroupManager object wraps the protocol modules and acts as an interface between the modules and the server.
-Initially, when the server requests group communication support it will invoke the getGroupManager() factory method, passing its own reference (this).
-Given the server reference, the GM establishes upcall connections between the server and the modules whose listener interfaces are implemented by the server.
-On the other hand, establishing connections between the server implementation itself.
-This is accomplished using the GroupManager.getService() method shown in Figure 5.
-Given a reference to the service interface of a module, the server can easily invoke its commands.
+Establishing the connections between the replica and its associated set of protocol modules is done through the Group-Manager object.
+The GroupManager wraps the protocol modules and acts as an interface between the modules and the replica.
+Initially, when the replica requests group communication support it will invoke the getGroupManager() factory method, passing its own reference (this).
+Given this reference, the GM establishes upcall connections between the replica and the modules whose listener interfaces are implemented by the replica.
+On the other hand, establishing connections between the replica and the service interfaces of modules are done on-demand by the replica itself.
+This is accomplished using the GroupManager.getService() method shown in Fig. 5.
+Given a reference to the service interface of a module, the replica can easily invoke its commands.

 External Entity to Module Interactions Protocol modules may also interact directly with (possibly replicated) external entities.
 For instance, a protocol module could invoke methods on an external entity or vice versa.
-This interaction style is useful for a number of purposes, such as event logging, event notifications or triggering some action, e.g. recovery [8] or upgrade [13].
+This interaction style is useful for a number of purposes, such as event logging, event notifications or triggering some action, e.g. recovery or upgrade [8].

-External entities and modules can interact in both directions, as shown in Figure 6.
+External entities and modules can interact in both directions, as shown in Fig. 6.
 External Entity 1 invokes Module X to perform some operation implemented by the module, whereas External Entity 2 allows a module to invoke methods on it to perform some operation.
 Interaction with external entities relies on the dependable registry for looking up the reference of the external entity (or the module) with which to communicate.
 Prior to such lookups, the receiving end must bind() its reference in the dependable registry.
-The two interactions shown in Figure 6 are both based on EGMI, and hence the receiving end must include the ExternalGMIModule in its set of protocol modules.
+The two interactions shown in Fig. 6 are both based on EGMI, and hence the receiving end must include the ExternalGMI-Module in its set of protocol modules.